-To date, no Native American tribes that are culturally and geographically affiliated with the project site have requested government to government consultation formally with Cal Poly as required under AB 52.
-As discussed in the Cultural Resources section, SWCA conducted records searches covering the project area.
-The search was conducted to identify any previously recorded cultural resources and previously conducted cultural resources studies within the campus and a 0.5-mile radius around it.
-The records search identified three previously recorded prehistoric archaeological sites (CA-SLO-669, CA-SLO-2090, and CA-SLO-2280) within the Master Plan area.
+To date, no Native American tribes that are culturally and geographically affiliated with the project site have requested government to government consultation formally with Cal Poly as required no tribal cultural resources have been identified on the project site during the under AB 52 consultation process.
+As discussed in the Cultural Resources section, SWCA conducted records searches covering the project area were conducted in 2015/2016 and 2019.
+These searches waswere conducted to identify any previously recorded cultural resources and previously conducted cultural resources studies within the campus and a 0.5-mile radius around it.
+The most recent 2019 records search identified 22 previous cultural resources studies and 12 previously recorded prehistoric cultural resources within the Master Plan update area three previously recorded prehistoric archaeological the resource to a California Native sites (CA SLO 669, CA SLO 2090, and CA SLO 2280) within the Master Plan area.
+One "Negative Archaeological Survey Report of 5.77 Acres for the Cal Poly Old Poultry Unit Demolition Project San Luis Obispo County, CA" (Maki 2004) was recorded within the project boundary.
+No other studies or resources were identified on or adjacent to the project site.